Quantum Computational Unpredictability Entropy and Quantum Leakage Resilience: Summary

 where $\rho_{U_{i}}$ is a maximally mixed on the $i$-th bit.
 And $\rho_{Z_{[i]}}$ is the reduced state of $\rho_{Z}$ with only the first $i$ bits of $Z$.
 By applying~\cref{lemma:one_bit_distinguish_is_predict} we get the desired result. \end{proof}

-In this part, they use the structure of $\Ext_{C}$ as a concatenation of $C$ using different parts of the seed in a weak design to bound the amount of information that the previous $i-1$ bits can contribute.
-They show there is a way to split the seed $Y$ to $V,W$ and construct some classical advice system $G$ of size at most $rm$ such that they form a Markov chain $V \mch W \mch G$ and if
+Following the proof from~\cite{DPVR12trevisanextwithquantumsideinfo}, we use the structure of $\Ext_{C}$ as a concatenation of $C$ using different parts of the seed in a weak design to bound the amount of information that the previous $i-1$ bits can contribute.
+We now show there is a way to split the seed $Y$ to $V,W$ and construct some classical advice system $G$ of size at most $rm$ such that they form a Markov chain $V \mch W \mch G$ and if

 then

 where $r$ is a parameter of the weak design and $m$ is the output size of the extractor.

 \begin{lemma} Let $\rho_{XE}$ be a cq-state, let $\rho_{Y}$ be a classical seed (not necessarily uniform) independent of $\rho_{XE}$.
 If